madhavan2907/Loan_Default_prediction/README.md

 ### Steps to follow:
 1. Create a new folder at a location of your choice
-2. Download below files to folder created in step-1:
+2. Download below files from Model folder to the folder created in step-1:
 	a.
 EDA_and_Data_Engineering.ipynb
 	b.
 Modelling.ipynb
 	c.
 XYZCorp_LendingData.rar